Thermodynamic Constraints on Perfect Equilibrium Superconducting Diodes

-Next, we ask, "can one obtain a perfect SD as a limit $\epsilon\to0$?"
-This limit is permitted by standard thermodynamics as it allows $j(q)$ to have vanishingly small negative values which can cancel the positive contributions in \eqref{eq:F-diff} and ensure $F(q_c^\pm)=0$.
-However, we prove that it necessarily implies non-analyticity of $F(q)$ within the superconducting regime, indicating an internal phase transition.
-The proof is easiest by contradiction and builds on the argument above for the impossibility of $\epsilon=0$.
+Next, we ask,``can one obtain a perfect SD as a limit $\epsilon\to0$?"
+This limit is permitted by standard thermodynamics as it allows $I(\Theta)$ to have negative values $\propto\epsilon$ over a $\Theta$-interval $\propto1/\epsilon$ which can cancel the positive contributions in \eqref{eq:F-diff} and respect \eqref{eq:Fqc}.
+We now prove by contradiction that this geometric condition mandates a non-analyticity in $F(\Theta)$ as $\epsilon\to0$.